Get the Linkedin stats of Benjamin Watkins and many LinkedIn Influencers by Taplio.

 open on linkedin

-Hi! 👋 I'm Ben—a dad of five adventurous kids and a husband to an amazing wife.
-I have 3 of the best jobs in the world.
-Job no. 1: Being a present, loving, and supportive father and husband.
-Job no. 2: I'm the founder of Watkins Agency, where I help health and tech brands optimize landing pages and email performance.
-Job no. 3: I'm the writer of the LaVieBenRose newsletter on Substack (nearly 2k subscribers), where I teach copywriting principles, the psychology of messaging, and marketing tactics.
-I also do monthly live workshops on landing pages and email marketing for $100 a ticket.
-Sign up for my newsletter to get access.
-I've been blessed to have worked with brands like Tomorrow Health, Bristle Health, Telemedicx, Atly, Moment, Penelope, and more to maximize conversions by understanding CRO principles and gaining a deeper understanding of the customer's voice. 💌 See La Vie Ben Rose for copywriting examples: https://laviebenrose.substack.com/ 📚 Check out my courses: https://thisiscopy.com/ 📝 Read my articles https://medium.com/@watkinstben What I've achieved in the past 7+ years.
-As a conversion copywriter: → I've helped SmartCue rank no. 1 on ProductHunt → I've worked with Bristle Health to improve their landing page performance → I've worked with one of the fastest-growing health tech brands, Tomorrow Health As a creator: → Created a landing page course with over 180+ students → Have shared 100+ copywriting examples that have helped startups and creators → Helped 1,000s of writers and copywriters improve how they write with personality and build a brand "Ben is a fantastic copywriter.
+Hi!
+I'm Ben, a dad to five amazing kids.
+Husband to one incredible wife.
+And I drink lots of coffee and love pie.
+This what I do and how I do it: Founder of Watkins Agency - Helping health tech brands turn landing pages and emails into conversion revenue machines.
+We've partnered with Tomorrow Health, Bristle Health, DexCare, and other innovative companies to craft messaging that resonates and converts.
+Creator of LaVieBenRose on Substack - A growing community of 2,000+ marketers, founders, and copywriters learning the art and science of persuasive copywriting - especially in B2B healthcare and tech.
+I break down the psychology behind high-converting copy.
+Workshop Speaker - Monthly deep-dives into landing page optimization and email marketing strategy.
+Email me at Ben@thisiscopy.com to sign up your team for a monthly workshop.
+I've been blessed to have worked with brands like Tomorrow Health, Bristle Health, DexCare, Laguna Health, Sycle, Telemedicx, Atly, Moment, Penelope, and more to maximize conversions by understanding CRO principles and gaining a deeper understanding of the customer's voice.
+What I've achieved in the past 8+ years.
+As a conversion copywriter: → I've helped SmartCue rank no. 1 on ProductHunt → I've worked with Bristle Health to improve their landing page performance → I've worked with one of the fastest-growing health tech brands, Tomorrow Health → I've worked with some of the best B2B healthcare brands like DexCare, Sycle, and Laguna Health As a creator: → Created a landing page course with over 180+ students → Have shared 100+ copywriting examples that have helped startups and creators → Helped 1,000s of writers and copywriters improve how they write with personality and build a brand "Ben is a fantastic copywriter.
 He understood our business and what we were looking for.
 He delivered copywriting that gave Opsera a voice that stood out to customers.
 Ben is a copywriter I highly recommend if you want results." - Susmitha Vakkalanka, VP of Marketing of Opsera "Ben is awesome, folks!
 Not only did he turn around awesome copy but he went out of his way to help us get things right before launch!
 Hire Ben! 💯" - Robin Singhvi, Founder of SmartCue

 Check out Benjamin Watkins's verified LinkedIn stats (last 30 days)